Steve Cooley: First term

+Cooley with San Gabriel Police Chief David Lawton and Congressman Adam Schiff, 2002.

 Cooley instituted a reorganization of the District Attorney's Office.
 On April 9, 2003, he announced that he was closing the office's Environmental Crimes unit.
 The closure left only one attorney to cover all environmental crimes in Los Angeles County.
 The reorganization also included the creation of the Justice System Integrity Division, Forensic Science Section and Victim Impact Program.
 Cooley changed the office's policy on California's Three Strikes Law, with the stated purpose to assure proportionality in sentencing and even-handed application countywide.
 Throughout his time as District Attorney, Cooley continued his efforts against the Three Strikes Law in favor of proportionality, including supporting ballot measures that would have altered Three Strikes.
 The blowback from those efforts ultimately led Cooley to leave the California District Attorneys Association in 2006.

 As District Attorney, Cooley first made the headlines in the prosecution of Winona Ryder for shoplifting.
 Cooley filed four felony charges against her and assigned a team of eight prosecutors and paralegals in what was described by British newspaper The Guardian as a "show-trial."
 Cooley was subsequently admonished by the California bar for his actions.